aaryadevg/Recommender-Bot/README.md

 **Unfortunetly I do not have much experience with a Linux based systems 🙁**

 Now its finally time to run the bot
-Open up terminal or command promt (on windows) navigate to the directory where you saved the source for the bot run the "Bot.py script" using <br/>`Python3 Bot.py` **On MacOS** <br/> `python Bot.py` **On Windows** After everything is ready you should see a "ready" message printed to the terminal or command promt
+Open up terminal or command prompt (on windows) navigate to the directory where you saved the source for the bot run the "Bot.py script" using <br/>`Python3 Bot.py` **On MacOS** <br/> `python Bot.py` **On Windows** After everything is ready you should see a "ready" message printed to the terminal or command prompt

 ## Commands
 |  **Command**         |**description**                                       | **Parameters**  |